Tournament Guidelines

 • You may, but do not have to, say “check” or “checkmate.”
 But be sure to confirm any game results before leaving the table.

-• Turn off the clock and set up the pieces for the next round.
+• Reset the clock (turn it off and on) and set up the pieces for the next round.

 • Ties in the standings are resolved with “tie breaks.”
 The pairing software makes these determinations based on multiple factors.

 • Tie breaks DO NOT apply to cash prizes.
-In the event of a tie, the prize is split evenly between all tied players.
+In the event of a tie, the prize is split evenly between all tied players, or players may agree to a tie-break game.

 Conduct at Piermont Chess Club